MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux-hyperv-issue.md

 To troubleshoot [Scenario 1: Network Hyper-V driver disabled](#network-hyperv-disabled) and [Scenario 2: NIC mac address has changed or doesn't match](#macaddress-issue)

 * You'll need [serial console](./serial-console-linux.md) access for your linux virtual machine.
-* If you do not have serial console access, follow the [offline approach](./repair-linux-vm-using-azure-virtual-machine-repair-commands.md) to access the contents of the problematic OS disk from a rescue virtual machine.
+* If you don't have serial console access, follow the [offline approach](./repair-linux-vm-using-azure-virtual-machine-repair-commands.md) to access the contents of the problematic OS disk from a rescue virtual machine.
 Access to Azure CLI or [Azure Cloud Shell](https://shell.azure.com) is required for offline approach.

 To troubleshoot [Scenario 3: Other Hyper-V drivers disabled](#hyperv-drivers-disabled) offline approach is the only option to resolve the issue.